 Master how to create a secure website to rank better and avoid losing site visitors to Google security warnings – using the HTTPS protocol is precisely how to create a secure website.

 Here you will find the answers you need about this security protocol.
 We cover what is HTTPS protocol, the importance of HTTPS, HTTPS vs HTTP and how HTTPS works.
-We also provide expert insight on website encryption, how to switch from HTTP to HTTPS, and what does HTTPS mean for website owners preparing for the Page Experience Update.
+We also provide expert insight on website encryption, how to switch from HTTP to HTTPS, and what does HTTPS mean for website owners who are optimizing for the Page Experience Update.

 What Is HTTPS?